huonw/huonw.github.io/_posts/2015-10-27-rreverse-debugging.md

 Reverse debugging has converted me from "meh debuggers" to "💜 rr": being able to dance around freely&mdash;*frolic*, even&mdash;in code pleases me like no other tool.
-It is language agnostic, I'm lead to believe that anything that works in GDB itself will work with rr: I believe it was designed with C/C++ applications like Firefox in mind, but it works flawlessly with Rust, and I'm sure other languages too.
+It is language agnostic, I'm led to believe that anything that works in GDB itself will work with rr: I believe it was designed with C/C++ applications like Firefox in mind, but it works flawlessly with Rust, and I'm sure other languages too.